Miami Intermodal Center: Phase II: Amtrak and Tri-Rail

-Phase II of Miami Airport Station consisted of mainline rail and intercity bus terminals, connected to the Phase I station complex with a large pedestrian bridge.
+Phase II of Miami Airport Station consisted of mainline rail and intercity bus terminals connected to the Phase I station complex with a large pedestrian bridge.
 The facility has two stub-end island platforms, each served by two tracks.
 Construction of the facility began on May 18, 2011.
-Tri-Rail's Miami Airport station closed on September 12, 2011 for what was planned to be two years of construction.
-Hialeah Market station was upgraded with a temporary ticket office, additional parking, and restrooms, with shuttle bus service to the airport.
+Tri-Rail's Miami Airport station closed on September 12, 2011, for what was planned to be two years of construction.
+Hialeah Market station was upgraded with a temporary ticket office, additional parking, restrooms, and shuttle bus service to the airport.
 The closure was expected to save $10 million in construction costs.
 Amid design changes due to financial concerns, a ceremonial groundbreaking took place on September 27.

-The platforms can accommodate the nine-to-ten-car trains Amtrak normally uses for the Silver Meteor and Silver Star.
-However, Amtrak runs longer trains during the winter months that can be up to twelve cars long to accommodate increased passenger demand.
+Conflicts arose with Amtrak regarding the station's platform length.
+While the platforms can accommodate the nine-to-ten-car trains used for Amtrak's Silver Star (now temporarily replaced by the Floridian) and Silver Meteor, Amtrak runs longer trains during the winter months that can be up to twelve cars long to accommodate increased passenger demand.
 In February 2012, Amtrak became aware that the 1030 feet-long platforms, which they had approved over the course of years of design meetings with FDOT, were too short to handle the longer winter season trains, which need 1220 feet of platform length.

-NW 25th Street is located immediately adjacent to the north end of the station, which prevented easily extending the platforms to accommodate longer trains.
-When the issue was first communicated to the public in January 2013, three options were under consideration: full closure of the NW 25th Street crossing, a road bridge, or a road tunnel.
+NW 25th Street is located immediately adjacent to the station's north end, which prevents easy extension of the platforms to accommodate longer trains.
+When the issue was first communicated to the public in January 2013, three options were considered: full closure of the NW 25th Street crossing, a road bridge, or a road tunnel.
 By that time, FDOT had already begun constructing the platform extensions.
 By May 2013, closing the road had been nixed due to local objections.
-Adding a bridge or tunnel for the road, or extending one of the platforms southwards into the station building, was expected to cost from $6 million to $55 million and delay the station's opening by a year.
+Adding a bridge or tunnel for the road or extending one of the platforms southwards into the station building was expected to cost from $6 million to $55 million and delay the station's opening by a year.
 After the decision was made not to close the NW 25th Street crossing, FDOT spent $380,000 to demolish the partially constructed platform extensions.
 In October 2013, FDOT announced plans for a $9 million solution; the NW 25th Street crossing would remain open but would be blocked by longer winter season trains while they were stopped at the station, which could last up to 45 minutes once or twice a day.
-To accommodate traffic during extended crossing blockages, FDOT constructed two new roads: an extension of NW 28th Street east across the tracks to Douglas Road (NW 37th Street), and a cut-through from NW 25th to Douglas Road just east of the tracks.
+To accommodate traffic during extended crossing blockages, FDOT constructed two new roads: an extension of NW 28th Street east across the tracks to Douglas Road (NW 37th Street) and a cut-through from NW 25th to Douglas Road just east of the tracks.